salmanaghayev/terraform-fortigate-modules/examples/README.md

 > **Naming Convention Note:**
 >
 > FortiGate firewalls are sensitive to object names.
-When referencing addresses, address groups, or services in your firewall policies, you must use the exact same names as defined in your `address-vars.tf`, `address-groups-vars.tf`, and `service-vars.tf` files.
-For example, if you define a service or address as `"web-service"` in `service-vars.tf`, you must reference `"web-service"` by that exact name in your `policy-vars.tf` file.
-Consistent naming is required for all cross-references between addresses, address groups, services, and policies.
+When referencing addresses, address groups, VIPs, or services in your firewall policies, you must use the exact same names as defined in your `address-vars.tf`, `address-groups-vars.tf`, `vip-vars.tf`, and `service-vars.tf` files.
+For example, if you define a VIP or service as `"web-vip"` in `vip-vars.tf`, you must reference `"web-vip"` by that exact name in your `policy-vars.tf` file.
+Consistent naming is required for all cross-references between addresses, address groups, VIPs, services, and policies.

 ## File Structure